Bankura University

 Bankura University is a public state university in Bankura, West Bengal, India.
-It was established by an Act of the West Bengal legislature notified in the Kolkata Gazette.
-It offers courses at the undergraduate and postgraduate levels.
+It was established by an Act of the West Bengal legislature.
+It currently offers courses at the undergraduate and postgraduate levels.

 History

 Bankura University was established by the West Bengal Act XIX of 2013 and the assent of the Governor was first published in the Kolkata Gazette, Extraordinary, of 6 January 2014.

 Campus and location

 The university has four academic campuses in the Bankura district — Purandarpur Campus, Puabagan Campus, Mithila Campus, and the Chhandar Campus.

 Organisation and administration

 Governance

 The Vice-chancellor of the Bankura University is the chief executive officer of the university.
 Deb Narayan Bandyopadhyay is the current Vice-chancellor of the university.